 WordPress doesn’t have sufficient file permissions

 WordPress, like any other application, requires sufficient permission to read, write, delete, and add files to your server.
-If you didn’t make any changes to the file or folder permissions on your hosting provider, in most of the cases you are good to go and nothing requires any change.
+If you didn’t make any changes to the file or folder permissions on your hosting provider, in most cases you are good to go and nothing requires any change.
 However, if you want to double-check the permissions, these are the recommended permissions for WordPress.

 - Folders – 755